antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * Run the Find correlated genes with a single gene module for the MLH1 gene.

-* The click on the best correlating gene to plot both genes together
+* Then click on the best correlating gene to plot both genes together, in a two gene view

 * Click on view additional details, on which chromosome are both genes located